NimmiW/FIN_380/README.md

-# FIN_380
+# Financial Data Analysis and Applications with Python and Apache Spark
-Financial Data Analysis and Applications with Python
+Directed Study on using Python and Apache Spark for Machine Learning and Quantitative Trading